ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ## Changelog for library.json

+### Minor changes since schema version 20
+* Added *inclusion_list* property which will accept a Reference object containing the inclusion list of barcodes used in library preparation.

 ### Schema version 20
 * Added *construction_method* enum *capped RNA enrichment*, *uncapped RNA enrichment*, and *PCR-free*.
 The property is now also submittable as an array.
 * Added *Streptavidin magnetic beads* enum to the *library_size_selection_method* property.